Capital One: Expansion into retail banking (2005–present)

-In April 2011, Capital One signed a deal with Kohl's to handle Kohl's private label credit card program that was previous serviced by Chase Bank for a seven-year period for an undisclosed amount.
+In April 2011, Capital One signed a deal with Kohl's to handle Kohl's private label credit card program that was previously serviced by Chase Bank for a seven-year period for an undisclosed amount.
 The contract between the two companies was extended in May 2014.

 In August 2011, Capital One reached a deal with HSBC to acquire its U.S. credit card operations.
 Capital One paid $31.3 billion in exchange for $28.2 billion in loans and $600 million in other assets.
 The acquisition was completed in May 2012.
 The acquisition also included private issued credit cards for such companies as Saks Fifth Avenue, Neiman Marcus, and Lord & Taylor that were previously handled by HSBC.

 In February 2012, along with several other banks, Capital One announced support for the Isis Mobile Wallet payment system.
 However, in September 2013, Capital One dropped support for the venture.

 In 2012, Capital One closed 41 branch locations.